nidhalBougatf/Angular-Openclassroom-Example/README.md

 # Angular Openclassroom Exmaple
-This project was done while learning Angular fundamentals ( version 5) on OpenClassroom.
+This project was done while learning Angular (version 5) on OpenClassroom.
 The goal is to learn how to :
 - Create the structure of an Angular project
-- Display data ( String , property, event, two-way binding ...)
+- Components and data binding ( String , property, event, two-way binding ...)
 - Use a Directive ( ngIf, ngFor, ngStyle, ngClass ...)
 - Use Pipes
-- Create a service ( communication between components )
+- Use a service and dependency injection ( communication between components )
-- Use routing (Router, Redirection, Guards ...)
+- Use route (Router, Redirection, Guards ...)
+- Authentification and route protection
 - Use an Observable
-- Deal with Forms ( Template, Reactive, ...)
+- Create with Forms ( Template, Reactive, ...)
 - Interact with httpClient server using Firebase